ropensci/roweb3/content/blog/2022-02-04-a-blend-of-package-build-failures/index.md

 If you use temporary directories in your examples or tests, do not use `tempdir()` directly but rather a subdirectory of it.
 Also make sure to always clean after yourself.
-Otherwise you might end up with a hard to debug error.
+Otherwise you might end up with a hard-to-debug error.
-For more info, refer to the excellent [Test fixtures testthat vignette by Jenny Bryan](https://testthat.r-lib.org/articles/test-fixtures.html).
+For more info, refer to the excellent ["Test fixtures" testthat vignette by Jenny Bryan](https://testthat.r-lib.org/articles/test-fixtures.html).

 ## Changed upstream data source

-If you have tests or a vignettes depending on non-cached API queries, and the API changes, you might end up with an error if e.g. a data station changes IDs.
+If you have tests or vignettes depending on non-cached API queries, and the API changes, you might end up with an error (e.g., if a data station changes IDs).
 Thankfully these errors are rather straightforward to fix.
 For tests, find more guidance in [HTTP testing in R](https://books.ropensci.org/http-testing/).

 ## Dead upstream data source

-Now, if the API your package was wrapping no longer is, the easiest way forward is to [archive](https://devguide.ropensci.org/curationpolicy.html#archivalguidance) your package... and maybe create another one for an alternative API if there's one?
+Now, if the API your package was wrapping no longer exists, the easiest way forward is to [archive](https://devguide.ropensci.org/curationpolicy.html#archivalguidance) your package... and maybe create another one for an alternative API if there's one?

 ## Treacheous `.gitignore`